 Rising home prices would typically be bad for buyer's purchasing power but 30-year mortgage rates are at their lowest point since June 2013.
 Home affordability remains near its highest point high in history and homes are selling quickly.

-40% of all homes sold in less than 30 days last month.
+One-third of all homes sold in less than 30 days last month.

 With a strong jobs report Friday, mortgage rates are expected rise.
 You get less house for your dollar when mortgage rates are up.
 It may be prudent to lock a mortgage rate today.